Fishtoft: Historic buildings

+Modern times

 Some evidence of a Roman settlement has been found in the area.
 There was also an important Anglo-Saxon settlement in the area, confirmed by an excavation on what is now Saxon Gardens.
-At one stage there was a separate hamlet in the parish called Fenne, in the area that later contained the Ball House Inn, Rochford Tower and Hawthorn Tree Corner.
-This area formed almost a separate community in the 1950s with its own community hall.
+There was a separate hamlet in the parish called Fenne, dating back to the 13th century, in the area that later contained the Ball House Inn, Rochford Tower and Hawthorn Tree Corner.
+This area formed almost a separate community in the 1950s with its community hall.
 An important feature of the parish is the Hobhole Drain, constructed in the 19th century for land drainage purposes, which enters the River Witham near the Pilgrim Fathers Memorial.
 The water tower that formerly stood at the end of Cut End Road has recently been demolished – it was an exact copy of the water tower that still stands in Sutterton.

+Demographics

+At the 2021 census, the ward profile population was 7,156.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as:

 Notable people

 Alec Brader (MBE), professional footballer, schoolteacher and youth athletics coach lived at Fishtoft.